Thairo Estrada Player Props: Giants vs. Rockies

-On Wednesday, Thairo Estrada (coming off going 3-for-5 with two doubles and an RBI) and the San Francisco Giants play the Colorado Rockies, whose starting pitcher will be Connor Seabold.
-First pitch is at 8:40 PM ET.
+The San Francisco Giants, including Thairo Estrada (.378 slugging percentage in past 10 games, including zero home run), battle starting pitcher Chase Anderson and the Colorado Rockies at Coors Field, Thursday at 3:10 PM ET.

-He racked up two extra-base hits in his previous game (3-for-5 with two doubles and an RBI) against the Rockies.
+He had a hitless showing in his most recent game (0-for-5) against the Rockies.

 Thairo Estrada Game Info & Props vs. the Rockies